Granite Falls, Washington: Government and politics

 Granite Falls is a non-charter code city with a council–manager system of government.
 The five members of the city council are elected at-large to four-year terms in staggered odd years.
 The city council serves as the city's legislative body and selects a ceremonial mayor from its members to manage meetings.
 The daily operations of the city government are overseen by the city manager, who is appointed by the city council.
 Granite Falls switched from a "strong" mayor–council government in 2015 and hired former city administrator and public works director Brent Kirk as its first city manager.
+As of 2025, the city manager is Jeff Balentine.

 The city government had nine full-time employees and an annual budget of $5.2 million in 2017.
 Municipal services include public safety, utilities, street maintenance, and managing parks and recreational activities.
 Granite Falls has contracted with the Snohomish County Sheriff's Office to provide policing services for the area since 2014, when the city's police department was disbanded.
 Firefighting services are provided by Snohomish County Fire District 17, which covers 38 sqmi of Granite Falls and surrounding unincorporated areas.
 The Granite Falls city hall is located on South Granite Avenue in downtown at a 7,600 sqft building that opened in August 2019.
 It cost $3.9 million to construct, using loans and reserve funds, and replaced a smaller building across the street that had accessibility issues.

-At the federal level, Granite Falls is part of the 1st congressional district, which includes the northeastern areas of the Puget Sound region and is represented by Democrat Suzan DelBene.
-At the state level, Granite Falls shares the 39th legislative district with Arlington, the Skykomish Valley, and eastern Skagit County.
+At the federal level, Granite Falls is part of the 8th congressional district, which encompasses the eastern portions of the Snohomish, King, and Pierce counties as well as the entirety of Chelan and Kittitas counties.
+The city was part of the 1st congressional district until 2022.
+At the state level, Granite Falls shares the 39th legislative district with Lake Stevens, Darrington, and eastern Skagit County.
 The city lies in the Snohomish County Council's 1st district, which includes most of the county north of Everett and Lake Stevens.